-If all organizations operated under the Teal paradigm, we would not need product owners to guide teams and Scrum masters and line managers would get out of the way, to let people self-manage how to support and develop the organizations evolutionary purpose.
-Until we get to that point, if we ever will, I truly believe Agile can play, and already is playing, a major role in how we organize work.
-Agile principles and practices shorten vital feedback loops and make it easier and faster for organizations to respond to the rapidly-increasing pace of change around them.
+If all organizations operated under the Teal paradigm, we would not need product owners to guide teams, and Scrum masters and line managers would get out-of-the-way, to let people self-manage how to support and develop the organization’s evolutionary purpose.
+Until we get to that point, if we ever will, I genuinely believe Agile can play, and already is playing, a significant role in how we organize work.
+Agile principles and practices shorten vital feedback loops and make it easier and faster for organizations to respond to the rapidly increasing pace of change around them.
 Agile also pushes power down the organization, thus increasing the engagement and collective intelligence of the organization.

 In my opinion, Agile is a much better paradigm than the organization-as-a-machine Orange paradigm from which we came.
-If you are hoping for the Teal paradigm to become dominant, I think embracing Agile values and principles is a great step in the right direction.
+If you are hoping for the Teal paradigm to become dominant, I think embracing Agile values and principles is an excellent step in the right direction.

 As always, I would love to know what you think.
 Please use the comments field below to join the conversation.